Lawsuit accuses US Olympics, taekwondo stars of sex trafficking

 As an adult, she began a sexual relationship with Jean Lopez, the lawsuit says.
 He told her he was separating from his wife, and she paid for furnishings for his apartment, as well as some of his business and travel expenses.

 Then, in late 2011, he violently raped her, the lawsuit claims.
-The rape led to an ectopic pregnancy, and she decided to have an abortion.
+The rape led to an ectopic pregnancy, and she had abortion.

 Allegations of trafficking for 'money and medals'